Judiciary of Jersey: Crown Officers

-The Bailiff and Deputy Bailiff are appointed by the Queen, on the advice of the UK Secretary of State for Justice.
+The Bailiff and Deputy Bailiff are appointed by the King, on the advice of the UK Secretary of State for Justice.
 Vacancies for the Deputy Bailiff, Attorney General and Solicitor General are usually advertised and a shortlist of candidates is prepared by a selection panel comprising the Bailiff, the senior Jurat and the chairperson of the Jersey Appointments Commission.
 The selection panel interviews the candidates after consulting the Jurats, the States Consultative Panel (which includes the Chief Minister), some elected States members, senior lawyers (the Bâtonnier, the President of the Law Society, the former President of the Law Society of Jersey and the President of the Chambre des Ecrivains), the other Crown Officers and the local Commissioner of the Royal Court.
 The Lieutenant Governor then sends a single name to the Secretary of State for Justice.
 This process is not used for appointing the Bailiff because the Deputy Bailiff is seen to be training for the office of Bailiff.
 The Bailiff, Deputy Bailiff and members of the Jersey Court of Appeal 'hold office during good behaviour'.
 The Secretary of State for Justice can dismiss a Jersey judge without consulting the States of Jersey, unlike senior judges in England and Wales whose dismissal requires the consent of both Houses of Parliament.
 In 1992, when Deputy Bailiff Vernon Tomes was dismissed by the Home Secretary (who at the time was responsible for Crown Dependencies) because he was slow to present written judgments.